Every business must keep business records.

 The key requirement of an accounting system is permanence.
 You should not make business records in a form where they can be erased or changed.

 All accounting and bookkeeping rules are based on a systemic requirement to:

 record transactions when they happen

 classify and reconcile transactions to show how much the business has received for each and every recorded transaction during that accounting period, during the relevant accounting period

 If the business can be shown to be making a profit within that accounting period, then it may have to pay tax on the accumulated profit earned.

 Certain companies (eg small companies and micro-entities) do not need to have an audit - but only if they’re eligible and want to take advantage of this exemption.
 A company may qualify for an audit exemption if at least two of the following apply:

-an annual turnover of no more than £10.2 million
+an annual turnover of less than £10.2 million

 However, these regulations do not remove the requirement for the keeping of business records in permanent form within a proper and organised accounting system for a period of years and you will still need to do this.
-However, where a company is relying on an audit exemption, it must include an audit exemption statement on the balance sheet of its accounts.
+However, when a company relies on an audit exemption, it must include an audit exemption statement on the balance sheet of its accounts.

-Note, that even if a company is usually exempt from an audit, accounts must be audited if shareholders who own at least 10% of shares (by number or value) ask for this.
+Even if a company is usually exempt from an audit, company accounts must be audited if shareholders who own at least 10% of shares (by number or value) request this.
 Such a request must be made in writing, at least one month before the end of the financial year the audit relates to, and sent to the company’s registered office address.